 Disclosure: Aveda Institute reserves the right to change programs, start dates, tuition, or to cancel programs.
 Any changes will be made in accordance with the Florida Commission for Independent Education rules and regulations and will be incorporated into this catalog.

-Date of this printing: June 2020
+Date of this publication: JAN 1, 2025